Most people who apply for insurance are aware that they are required to fill out the basic application, as well as a medical exam.

 Unfortunately, because some insurance agencies are not aware of this, some applicants end up with not the best rates.

 What Information Are Underwriters Looking For

-The underwriters are also seeking information on the applicant’s PSA velocity.
-This is the measure of the changes in the individual’s PSA over time.
-In this case, the faster the rise of the PSA, the higher its velocity – and, the more that prostate cancer is suspected to be present in the individual.
+The underwriters are also seeking information on the applicant’s PSA velocity, which considers an individual’s PSA over time.
+In this case, the quicker it increases, the higher its velocity – and, the greater chance that cancer is present.

 What If You Have Already Been Diagnosed with Prostate Cancer?

 In some cases, an applicant for life insurance may have already been diagnosed with prostate cancer.

 In this case, there is additional information that is pertinent to the insurance provider as they proceed through the application and underwriting process.

 This will help them with their decision regarding a policy, as well as in determining an appropriate premium rate.